 Properties are revalued every two years in accordance with state government legislation.
-As 2016 is a revaluation year, rates for the 2016/17 financial year have been based on new valuations as at January 2016.
+Rates for the 2018/19 financial year have been based on valuations as at January 2018.

 Council uses Capital Improved Value (CIV) as its valuation basis for rating.
 CIV represents the market value of the property, inclusive of land and buildings.
 Site value is the value of land only.
 Net annual value is a minimum of 5% of the CIV.